-Winner UTS Glenda Adams Award NSW Premier’s Literary Awards.
+Winner UTS Glenda Adams Award in the NSW Premier’s Literary Awards.

 Longlisted in the ALS Gold Medal